This article originally ran February 8, 2023, and was updated December 9, 2025.

 The most common signs of strep throat are a red, sore throat, difficulty swallowing, swollen tonsils and fever.
-People with strep may have swollen lymph nodes in the neck and experience vomiting, nausea, headaches and stomach pain, though these symptoms are more common in children than adults.
+Sometimes, strep causes white spots on the tonsils, but not always.
+People with strep may have swollen lymph nodes in the neck and may experience vomiting, nausea, headaches and stomach pain, though these symptoms are more common in children than adults.

 “A lot of times, kids don’t complain of a sore throat,” Dr. Ruff says.
 “They say their belly hurts, and they may throw up.
 If they have a fever too, it could be strep.”